A library in Middleton could be lost if people don’t start using it, a local politician has warned.

 The library boasts free WiFi, free parking, computers, study area, printer, scanner, photo copier and a children’s area.
 It is also a designated welcome space so tea, coffee and cold drinks are also available.

-Coun Williams went on to say how he is working with Rochdale Council to reduce the opening hours of the library to avoid last minute closures due to staffing issues.
-He says a complaint from residents is that they don’t know whether the library will actually be open when they go.
+Coun Williams went on to say how he is working with Rochdale Council to change the opening hours of the library to better suit the needs of the community.
+He says a complaint from residents is that they don't know whether the library will actually be open when they go - due to last minute closures due to staffing issues.

 The politician has also said he is pushing for more activities to be held at the library to draw people in.